10 Types of Bird Feeders for in the Backyard

-A bird feeder not only helps birds with satisfying their nutrition needs, but it can also serve as a great decoration item in your backyard.
+A bird feeder not only helps birds satisfy their nutrition needs, but it can also serve as a great decoration item in your backyard.

-But while there are many different types of feeders, all with their own benefits and downsides, knowing the basics behind each feeder will help you to make an informed decision for your backyard.
+There are many different types of feeders, all with their own benefits and downsides, and knowing the basics behind each feeder will help you to make an informed decision for your backyard.

-In this article, I am going to walk you through a list of the 10 most common types of bird feeders, their pros and cons, what type of food they offer, and what birds they are best suited for.
+In this article, I am going to walk you through the most common types of bird feeders, their pros and cons, what kind of food they offer, and what birds they are best suited for.

 Do you also have a birdhouse?
-Check out my guide with ways to attract birds to a birdhouse, with bird feeders as a food source being one of them.
+Read my guide about ways to attract birds to a birdhouse, with bird feeders as a food source being one of them.

 1. Platform Bird Feeder